MartinPacker/mdpre/test.md

 	=toc 3 Topics

-The latter specifies both the maximum level of headings included in the &TOC; and the title.
+The latter specifies both the maximum level of headings included in the Table Of Contents and the title.

 You can specify the minimum and maximum levels:

 	=toc 2 2 Topics

-would generate a &TOC; for heading level 2 only. \
+would generate a Table Of Contents for heading level 2 only.
 This is particularly useful for a presentation.

 If you don't want to specify an upper limit and have mdpre create a table of contents for all levels, starting with 2 you could code

-	=toc 2 * &TOC;
+	=toc 2 * Table Of Contents

 which is what this document uses.

-Each &TOC; entry will have an internal document link to the corresponding heading. \
-This is generated by mdpre from the text of the heading, replacing spaces with dashes and deleting certain special characters. \
-While this works most of the time, it might occasionally fail. \
+Each Table Of Contents entry will have an internal document link to the corresponding heading.
+This is generated by mdpre from the text of the heading, replacing spaces with dashes and deleting certain special characters.
+While this works most of the time, it might occasionally fail.
 If it fails for you please let us know and we'll endeavour to patch the link generation code.

 ### Terminating Input With `=stop`